-This is the first episode of a series of live recordings from the club we are about to share with you.
+Here is a series of live recordings from our club.
 Connect to our soundcloud channel and stay locked on our social media.

 A clubber in a beautiful Japanese kimono walks in the main room of C12.
 The dj plays an unrushed ambient track, a beautiful vocal sequence echoes through the concrete structure.
 The space is barely lit, light strips in blue and red spread a dreamlike haze.
 In control of the music tonight is Floating Points – a British musician, professor and adventurous dj – who will play for six hours straight.
 It’s been ten minutes since the first track started and he’s in no hurry, the next track saves the room from silence at the very end of a fade out.
 This is the beginning of a long night and the golden hour of a party, when expectations and energy levels are high..